Complications After Knee Replacement: Medical Malpractice?

 • general loss of range of motion and impeded movement.

-On the other hand, if you are positive you were never warned of the risk that you are now suffering (keep in mind, you probably signed a form with the risks listed) and you would not have agreed to the surgery if you knew of risks, then you might be able to sue for lack of informed consent.
-However, depending on your state, if the surgery was a good medical decision regardless of adequate consent, you may lose your case.
+On the other hand, if you're sure you were never warned about the complication that you're now experiencing, and you wouldn't have agreed to the surgery if you had known of the risk, then you might be able to sue for lack of informed consent.

 When to See a Lawyer